Adam4lexander/Spoke/Docs/Core/01_Trigger.md

 # Trigger

-A `Trigger` is an event.
+A trigger is an event broadcaster.
 It can be subscribed to and can notify subscribers with optional event data.
 It's conceptually similar to `UnityEvent` or a C# `event`.

-In Spoke, `Trigger` is also the **core primitive** that drives reactive computation.
+In Spoke, a trigger is also the **core primitive** that drives reactive computation.

 ---